andriimobdev25/healthcare-app/README.md

 - **lib/services/**: Services for notifications and other functionalities.
 - **lib/widgets/**: Custom widgets used throughout the app.
 - **lib/constants/**: Contains constant values used in the app.
+- **lib/provider/**: Contains the theme provider for managing app themes.
+- **lib/router/**: Contains the router configuration for navigation.

 ## Usage